hanakai-rb/site/content/guides/hanami/v2.2/getting-started/building-a-web-app.md

 end
 ```

-And add a dummy secret to your `.env`:
+And add a placeholder secret to your `.env`:

 ```
 SESSION_SECRET=__local_development_secret_only__